Transmon-qubit readout using in-situ bifurcation amplification in the mesoscopic regime: Introduction

-In this paper, we demonstrate a qubit state latching readout using an \textit{in-situ} polariton bifurcation.
-Contrary to our previous work \cite{Dassonneville2020} where we considered the linear regime with $\overline{n} \ll N_\mathrm{crit}$, here we investigate the nonlinear regime of the polaritons at large occupation $\overline{n} \gtrsim N_\mathrm{crit}$.
-The polaritons originate from a strong hybridisation between a cavity harmonic mode and the anharmonic ancilla mode of the transmon molecule.
-This dynamics is similar to two coupled nonlinear Kerr resonators exibiting bistability \cite{Sarchi2008,Eichler2014,Winkel2020, Fischer2021}.
-By adjusting the ancilla frequency through an external magnetic flux, we control the hybridisation, and consequently the anharmonicity and dissipation of each polariton.
-Instead of the usual weak anharmonicity regime ($U \ll \kappa$, $N_\mathrm{crit} \gg 1$) of the JBA, we consider the mesoscopic regime ($U \sim \kappa$, $N_\mathrm{crit} \sim 1$) at the limit with the quantum regime ($U \gtrsim \kappa$, $N_\mathrm{crit} \lesssim 1$) \cite{Muppalla2018, Andersen2020}.
-Then the bistable states appear with photon numbers close to unity $N_\mathrm{crit} \sim 1$, thus reducing excess backaction on the qubit.
-In \cref{sec:hybridisation}, we discuss the ancilla-cavity hybridisation, the resulting polariton modes and their tunability.
+In this paper, we demonstrate a transmon qubit state latching readout using an in-situ bifurcation of a polariton resonator in the mesoscopic regime.
+The polaritons are superpositions of the harmonic cavity mode and the anharmonic ancillary mode of the transmon molecule.
+They result from the strong coupling/hybridization between them.
+Both polariton modes inherit the nonlinearity of the ancilla mode, so they effectively behave as two nonlinear Kerr resonators exhibiting bistability \cite{Sarchi2008,Eichler2014,Winkel2020, Fischer2021}.
+By adjusting the ancilla frequency through an external magnetic flux, we control the hybridization, and consequently the anharmonicity and dissipation of each polariton.
+In \cref{sec:hybridization}, we discuss details of the transmon molecule, the ancilla-cavity hybridization, the resulting polariton modes and their tunability.
+Contrary to our previous work \cite{Dassonneville2020} where we considered the linear regime with $\overline{n} \ll N_\mathrm{crit}$ and $N_\mathrm{crit} \gg 1$, here we investigate the nonlinear regime of the polaritons at large occupation $\overline{n} \gtrsim N_\mathrm{crit} \sim 1$.
 The polaritons response to a strong drive and its dependence on the qubit state are detailed in \cref{sec:transmission}.
-The hysteretic bistability behaviour of the nonlinear upper polaritonic meter is analyzed in \cref{sec:bistability}.
+The hysteretic bistability behavior of the nonlinear upper polaritonic meter is analyzed in \cref{sec:bistability}.
 Finally, in \cref{sec:readout}, we take advantage of this bistability to perform a latching readout of the qubit state with a high single-shot fidelity and without any external quantum-limited amplifier.